Skip to content

 });

-// Register a worker handler — same process or separate service
+// Register the worker handler (same or separate process)

 await queue.consume('analytics', async (task) => {